dotnet/docs/docs/architecture/cloud-native/candidate-apps.md

 - An application that requires a high release velocity - with high confidence

-- A system with where individual features must release *without* a full redeployment of the entire system
+- A system where individual features must release *without* a full redeployment of the entire system

 - An application developed by teams with expertise in different technology stacks